-1. Membership
+a.
+Membership

-The PCC membership will include at least one representative from the HACN and at least one participant from the FSS program.
-Additional members are recruited from the local welfare agency, social service agencies, educational institutions, WIA program, and other public and private organizations that can be of assistance to FSS participants.
+The PCC membership will include at least one representative from the HACN and at least one HACN HCV program participant.
+Additional members are recruited from the local welfare agency, social service agencies, educational institutions, Workforce Innovation and Opportunity Act (WIOA), and other public and private organizations that provide resources which can be of assistance to FSS participants.
 The PCC may exist as a standing agenda item of an existing committee that includes the aforementioned representatives.

-2. Responsibilities

-Role of the PCC:
+b.
+Responsibilities of the PCC:

-- a.
-The PCC will act as an advisory body to the FSS program; - b.
-The PCC will enable the FSS program to access community resources and obtain commitments for services from social service providers; - c.
-The PCC will expedite and coordinate agreements between the HACN and potential service providers; - d.
-The PCC will provide a forum to promote collaboration and to eliminate duplication of services between agencies that serve the needs of low-income persons; and - e.
-The PCC will meet quarterly.
+- 1) The PCC will act as an advisory body to the FSS program; - 2) The PCC will enable the FSS program to access community resources and obtain commitments for services from social service providers: - 3) The PCC will expedite and coordinate agreements between the HACN and potential service providers: - 4) The PCC will provide a forum to promote collaboration and to eliminate duplication of services between agencies that serve the needs of low-income persons; and - 5) The PCC will meet quarterly.